Advanced Legal Issues Symposia Series

 If you work with land trusts on advanced legal issues, this is a program you cannot afford to miss.
 This Symposium will deliver information that is impossible to find at any other single program.
 You will receive updates from leading practitioners and conservation professionals who are uniquely qualified to weigh in on timely topics in conservation law.
 You will leave with practical tips you can put to use immediately upon your return to the office.

-Join us for two days of advanced legal training where we will:
+Join us for two intensive days where we will:

-- Explore how the San Juan Preservation Trust speedily won in stewardship litigation
+- Explore how the San Juan Preservation Trust speedily prevailed in trespass litigation

 - Find out what ecosystem services valuation means for conservation litigation